fernkit/fern/docs/cpp-docs.md

 - Check if positions are within the visible canvas area
 - Verify that the draw callback is properly registered
 - Make sure the widget's color has appropriate alpha value (not transparent)

+#### Issues with Expanded Widgets

+**Problem**: Expanded widgets not taking up the expected space or causing layout issues.

+**Solutions**:
+- Ensure the parent widget has a defined size or is itself in an Expanded widget
+- Check that flex factors are properly set (default is 1)
+- Verify that child widgets of Expanded have flexible dimensions (usually 0)
+- When nesting Expanded widgets, ensure each level has proper constraints

 #### Layout Issues